RoboStack/ros-noetic/README.md

 # if you don't have mamba yet, install it first in the base environment (not needed when using mambaforge):
 conda install mamba -c conda-forge

-conda create -n robostackenv python=3.9 conda activate robostackenv
+conda create -n robostackenv python=3.9 -c conda-forge conda activate robostackenv
 # this adds the conda-forge channel to the new created environment configuration
 conda config --env --add channels conda-forge